forestgrape/coronavirus/controlling.md

     * Many face-to-face talking situations with many different people.
 Comment, 4.11.20: all evidence points SARS-CoV-2 is mostly transmitted through aerosols from the lung and *not* with droplets.
     * Children all come from different families and inside families protection is not easy but doable if the infection known ~~hardly doable~~.
 * Experiences:
-  * Closing schools were part of lock-downs in spring 2020 in many countries due to experiences with influenza, but influenza transmission is very different.
-For SARS-CoV-2 evidence is that school closures have little effect.
+  * Closing schools were part of lock-downs in spring 2020 in many countries due to experiences with influenza, but influenza transmission is different.
+For SARS-CoV-2 there's evidence, that school closures have little effect.
 What has been clearly observed however are negative impacts: on the learning experience, on the pupils and the parents/families.
   * In some schools mask wearing is common, negative comments are few
-  * Project based and individual learning are a common teaching approaches and known to work.
+  * Project based and individual learning are common teaching approaches and known to work.
-* Comment: Children [spread Covid-19](./spread_analyses.md) less and produce less aerosol.
-So in areas which struggle with severe Covid situations, instead of complete closures, transmission can be efficiently reduced or even be prevented:
+* Comment: Children [spread Covid-19](./spread_analyses.md) less since they produce less aerosol and have better immune responses.
+So in areas which struggle with severe Covid situations, instead of complete closures, transmission can be efficiently reduced or even prevented by:
   * Masks when face-to-face talking e.g. in breaks
   * Fewer Exams, Projects can be graded
     * Exams can cause stress.
-With stress, coronaviruses get forgotten both by the immune system and oneself.
+With stress, coronaviruses get forgotten both by the immune system and the behavior.
     * With common cold like symptoms, one  usually doesn't skip an exam.
 In Covid times it is important to stay home.
 On the other hand, skipping an exam on purpose is also easy, some respiratory symptom will pop up.
   * No talking exercises and more focus on written tasks.
     * Showing educational movies.
-    * A good time to learn respectively teach programming and other computer skills.
+    * A good time to learn, respectively teach, programming and other computer skills.
 For computer skills there are many good self learning resources.
   * More  individual than group work.
-If group work, then the groups should not change daily (weekly should be ok)
+If group work, then the groups should not change daily (weekly should be ok).
   * Outdoor sports
   * Relaxed presence requirements.
 E.g. students/pupils can be given tasks and the tasks can be done remotely.
 Projects can be rescheduled and started earlier.
   * Library like settings/managed self-learning can be an alternative to closures: students just come to learn/work/read and somebody is there to help when needed (teacher - student protection measures may work better than student-student).
 Pupils/students can come to read, even if it's reading the favorite book.